RaleighZ/statnlp_fundamental_reading/Notes/4. CNN for nlp/CNN_CV/cnn_arch.md

 - **AlexNet**: (Krizhevsky, A., Sutskever, I., & Hinton, G. E. NIPS2012.
 Imagenet classification with deep convolutional neural networks. ) between the early 1990s and 2012, NNs were often surpassed by other machine learning methods, such as SVM.
 	- **Manual Features**:
-		- Pipeline: typical CV pipelines consisted of **manually engineering feature**.
+		- **Pipeline**: typical CV pipelines consisted of **manually engineering feature**.
 Rather than **learn** the features, the features were **crafted**.
 Most of the progress came from having more clever ideas for **features** (SIFT: the Scale-Invariant Feature Transform,  SURF: the Speeded-Up Robust Features,), rather than the learning algorithm.
-		- NNs are hard to Train: key tricks for training deep multichannel, multilayer convolutional neural networks with a large number of parameters including **parameter initialization** heuristics, clever variants of **stochastic gradient descent**, **non-squashing activation** functions, and effective **regularization** techniques were still missing.
+		- **NNs are hard to Train**: key tricks for training deep multichannel, multilayer convolutional neural networks with a large number of parameters including **parameter initialization** heuristics, clever variants of **stochastic gradient descent**, **non-squashing activation** functions, and effective **regularization** techniques were still missing.
 	- **Learning Features**:  Yann LeCun, Geoff Hinton, Yoshua Bengio ... believed that features themselves ought to be learned.
 They ought to be hierarchically composed with multiple jointly learned layers, each with learnable parameters.
 		- CNN: In the case of an image, the lowest layers might come to *detect edges, colors, and textures*.
 Interestingly in the **lowest layers of the network**, the model learned **feature extractors that resembled some traditional filters**.
 	![](./figs/1la.png){width="300px",  height="200px", align="center"}
 	**Higher layers** in the network might build upon these representations to represent **larger structures**, like eyes, noses, blades of grass, etc. Even higher layers might represent **whole objects** like people, airplanes, dogs, or frisbees.
 Ultimately, the final hidden state learns a compact representation of the image that summarizes its contents.
-		- Breakthrough at 2012: can be attributed to two key factors data and hardware.
-ImageNet: 1 million examples, 1,000 each from 1,000 distinct categories of objects.
-GPUs: they were optimized for high throughput 4x4 matrix-vector products, which are needed for many computer graphics tasks (games).
-Fortunately, this math is strikingly similar to that required to calculate convolutional layers.
-People: Alex Krizhevsky and Ilya Sutskever implemented a deep CNNs that could run on GPU.
+		- **Breakthrough at 2012**: can be attributed to two key factors data and hardware. **ImageNet**: 1 million examples, 1,000 each from 1,000 distinct categories of objects. **GPUs**: they were optimized for high throughput 4x4 matrix-vector products, which are needed for many computer graphics tasks (games).
+Fortunately, this math is strikingly similar to that required to calculate convolutional layers. **People**: Alex Krizhevsky and Ilya Sutskever implemented a deep CNNs that could run on GPU.
 The computational bottlenecks in CNNs (convolutions and matrix multiplications) are all operations that could be parallelized in hardware ( 2 NIVIDA GTX 580s with 3GB of memory)
 	- **Arch**: first filter is 11×11, since objects in ImageNet data tend to occupy more pixels.
 Consequently, a larger convolution window is needed to capture the object.
 The network adds maximum pooling.
 AlexNet has ten times more convolution channels than LeNet.
 Last are two fully-connected layers with 4096 outputs.
 These two huge layers produce model parameters of nearly 1 GB.
 AlexNet used a dual data stream design, so that each of their two GPUs could be responsible for storing and computing only its half of the model.
 	![](./figs/alexnet.png){width="300px",  height="400px", align="center"}
 	- **ReLU**: when the output of the sigmoid is very close to **0 or 1**, the **gradient** of these regions is almost 0, so that back propagation cannot continue to update some of the model parameters.
 In contrast, the gradient of the ReLU activation function in the **positive interval is always 1**.